About the Journal

 Check TU Delft OPEN code of conduct

 The opinions expressed in our published content are those of the author(s) and do not reflect the views opinions of TU Delft OPEN Publishing.

 The responsibility of the content provided is exclusively of the author(s) concerned.
-TU Delft OPEN Publishing, JSCMS, the editors and reviewers are not responsible for errors in the contents or any consequences arising from the use of information contained in it.
+TU Delft OPEN Publishing, JSCMS, the editors and reviewers are not responsible for errors in the contents or any consequences arising from the use of the information contained in it.

 The opinions expressed in the publications of JSCMS do not necessarily represent the views of TU Delft OPEN Publishing and the editors.

-We follow and open access publishing principle, in which author(s) are the sole owners of the copyright of the content published, for any omissions, copyright violation author(s) of the concerned article are only responsible.
-Our responsibility is limited only to removal of the concerned article from the journal once the query is raised.
+We follow an open access publishing principle, in which author(s) are the sole owners of the copyright of the content published, for any omissions, copyright violation author(s) of the concerned article are only responsible.
+Our responsibility is limited only to the removal of the concerned article from the journal once the query is raised.